 For the period from 2012 to 2014, the ratio of distributable energy to energy purchased increased at an average of 2.68 percentage points.
 In 2015, the ratio increased by 0.9 percentage points as compared to 2014, reaching 65.9%.
 In 2016, the ratio increased by 0.6 percentage points as compared to 2015, reaching 66.5%.
-During 2016, the EDEs collected 96.0% of the monetary value of the total electricity they billed.
+In 2017, the ratio increased by 1.6 percentage points as compared to 2016, reaching 68.0%.
+In 2018, the ratio increased by 0.9 percentage points as compared to 2017, reaching 68.9%.
+During 2018, the EDEs collected 95.7% of the monetary value of the total electricity they billed.

-The Superintendencia de Electricidad (Electricity Superintendence, or "SIE") is considering measures to increase the participation of customers in the payment for energy consumed.
 In March 2011, the consulting firm INECON, S.A., presented the report "Study for the Determination and Adjustment of the Electric Tariffs Applicable to Regulated Customers (Technical Tariff) - and Design of a Progressive Implementation Scheme."
-The study was publicly tendered by SIE and sponsored by the World Bank.
+The study was publicly tendered by the Superintendencia de Electricidad (Electricity Superintendency, or "SIE") and sponsored by the World Bank.
 This study examined the use of a "technical tariff" in the electricity sector, and tied implementation to a transition period "glide path" which would make possible the objectives of the proposed tariff application.
+As of the date of this offering memorandum, the SIE is considering measures to increase the participation of customers in the payment for energy consumed and is also seeking to reach an agreement with electricity distributors (the "Pacto Eléctrico") with regards to electricity tariffs.
+The Pacto Eléctrico seeks to specify a reference rate expected to be achieved on January 1, 2023 and a transition tariff regime to be applied from 2018 to 2022.

-The chart below shows the evolution of transfers made by the Central Government to the CDEEE from 2012 to 2016 to cover the current deficit, as a percentage of GDP.
+The chart below shows the evolution of transfers made by the Central Government to the CDEEE from 2014 to 2018 to cover the current deficit, as a percentage of GDP.

-Current Transfers from the Central Government to CDEEE

-(as a % of GDP)
+Current Transfers from the Central Government to CDEEE (as a % of GDP)